 Cruddas History, Family Crest & Coats of Arms

 In ancient Scotland, Cruddas was a Strathclyde-Briton name for someone who lived in the land of Carruthers in the parish of Middlebie, Dumfriesshire.
-Interestingly in that area, then name is pronounced "Cridders."
+Interestingly in that area, the name is pronounced "Cridders."

 Early Origins of the Cruddas family

 The surname Cruddas was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where by the 12th century the family had become hereditary Stewards of the Annandale district of the border allied to the Bruces and the Stewarts.
-One of the first records of the name was Simon Carruthers who swore an oath of allegiance to Edward I in 1296.
+One of the first records of the name was Simon Carruthers, parson of Middlebie, who swore an oath of allegiance to Edward I in 1296.
 A few years later, John de Carutherys received a charter of the lands of Musfald and Appliltrewayt in 1320.
+"Sir Nigel de Karrutheris, a cleric, who obtained the rectory of Rivel (Ruthwell) in 1330 is mentioned again in 1337 and 1351 as Nigel de Carrothorys, canon of Glasgow.
+In 1340 we find Sir Nigel de Karuther high chamberlain to the Regent, and in 1344, as Sir Nigel de Carother, he is named as chancellor of Robert Steward of Scotland.
+A charter was granted at Moysfald in 1361 in favor of John de Carotheris, Simon de Carrutheris witnessed a deed in 1394, and John of Carrutheris was one of the 'borowis' for the earl of Douglas's bounds of the West March in 1398."

 Early History of the Cruddas family